krschroeder/base-elem-js/readme.md

 # Base Elem Js

 `base-elem-js` is a lightweight utility for DOM manipulation, including querying elements, adding/removing classes, setting attributes, and handling events.
+The minified package comes in at 4.67kb!
 It is designed to work with a collection of elements or a single element.

 ## Usage